webpack/webpack.js.org/content/concepts/targets.md

 contributors:
   - TheLarkInn
 ---
-## Overview

-Because JavaScript can be written for both server and browser, webpack offers multiple deployment _targets_ that you can set in your webpack [configuration](./api/configuration).
+Because JavaScript can be written for both server and browser, webpack offers multiple deployment _targets_ that you can set in your webpack [configuration](/configuration).

 W> The webpack `target` property is not to be confused with the `output.libraryTarget` property.
-For more information see [our guide](./concepts/output) on the `output` property.
+For more information see [our guide](/concepts/output) on the `output` property.

-### Usage
+## Usage

 To set the `target` property, you simply set the target value in your webpack config:

 **webpack.config.js**